slack-rpg/slack-rpg/README.md

 ## Battles
 ## Add-Ons
 Add-ons are packs of Monsters, Locations, Weapons, Names etc that can be included to enhance your game.
 See [slack-rpg/addon-official](https://github.com/slack-rpg/addon-official) for more details.

+## Interacting with Bot
+You can interact with the both through Direct Message or mentioning it in a channel.

+### Direct Message
+Direct messages are used to have a private conversation with the bot, such as creating a character.

+### Mention
+You can give the bot a command by mentioning it: `@bot roll 1d6`

+#### Commands
+The bot will respond to the following commands:
+- _roll <dice>_: The bot will randomly roll the dice you specify and respond with the result.

 ## Install
 1. Clone this [repository](https://github.com/shaunburdick/slack-rpg.git)